-In 2021 and 2022, Energy Safety required all electrical corporations (large electrical corporations, small and multi-jurisdictional utilities, and independent transmission operators) to submit 12-month and 3-year safety culture objectives and any lessons learned since the electrical corporation's last safety culture assessment.
-In 2022, Energy Safety additionally required all electrical corporations to report on the implementation of findings, including recommendations, from the 2021 SCA reports, including any results observed so far.
+Each electrical corporation (inclusive of large electrical corporations, SMJUs, and ITOs) must submit 12-month and 3-year safety culture objectives and any lessons learned since the electrical corporation's last SCA.
+Additionally, each electrical corporation must report on the implementation of findings, including recommendations, from the previous year's SCA reports, including any results observed to date.

-In 2023, Energy Safety will again use the safety culture objectives and summary of lessons learned in the evaluation of all electrical corporations.
-Energy Safety will again require all electrical corporations to report on the implementation of findings, including recommendations, from the previous year's SCA reports.
+Energy Safety will use each electrical corporation's safety culture objectives, summary of lessons learned, and report on the implementation of findings, including recommendations, from the previous year's SCA report in its evaluation of each electrical corporation.

-Instructions for completing these sections are included within each section below.
-The electrical corporation is given the opportunity to provide a narrative response.
-This narrative response may include quantitative and qualitative explanations, as well as supporting documentation including relevant spreadsheets, charts, or data tables.
+Instructions for completing these required components are included within each subsection below.
+The electrical corporation may provide a narrative response.
+This narrative response may include quantitative and qualitative explanations, as well as supporting documentation, including relevant spreadsheets, charts, or data tables.

-5.1 Safety Culture Objectives
+4.1 Safety Culture Objectives

-Energy Safety requires all electrical corporations to provide a description of their objectives with respect to safety culture:

-- Over the next 12 months - Over the next 3 years
+Each electrical corporation must provide a description of its objectives with respect to safety culture over the next 12 months, and over the next 3 years

-The template for reporting safety culture objectives follows:
+The template for reporting this set of safety culture objectives follows.

-Objectives for the next 12 months
+Objectives for the next 12 months: